FAIRmat-NFDI/nyaml/README.md

 3. If the input is in XML, it creates a YAML file by parsing the XML tree.
 4. The tool then writes the resulting data structure to either a YAML or NXDL file on disk.

-Additionally, if the `--append` argument is provided, the input XML or YAML file is interpreted as an extension of a base class.
-Entries from the input are appended below a standard NeXus base class.
-You need to specify both your input file (with YAML or XML extension) and the NeXus class (with no extension).
-Both the `.yaml` and `.nxdl.xml` files of the extended class are generated.

 ## Documentation

 ### Rule Set